CERT-Polska/mwdb-core/docs/integration-guide.rst

 Web plugins: how it works internally?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two requirements to be fulfilled by plugin engine:
+There are two requirements to be fulfilled by the plugin engine:

-* Plugin code needs to be loaded and executed along with core application
+* Plugin code needs to be loaded and executed along with the core application
-* Plugin must be allowed to reuse and extend core application parts
+* Plugin must be allowed to reuse and extend the core application parts

 MWDB uses Rollup import aliases and Vite virtual modules to make a link between plugin code and the core.